ballerina-platform/module-ballerinax-edifact/README.md

 differs per package (display name, overview, domain keywords) lives in [`metadata/packages.json`](metadata/packages.json).

-Ballerina Central takes a package's listing summary from the first line of its README, cutting it at the first newline and keeping the Markdown as-is.
-The opening paragraph of the
-[README template](build-config/resources/README.md) is therefore one unwrapped line of plain text, and must stay that way — hard wrapping it truncates the summary mid-sentence, and starting it with a link leaves the link text as the whole summary.

 ## Regenerate the schemas

 The schemas under `d03a/` are generated from the UN/EDIFACT D03A release archive.